 Liuwa hosts the second largest wildebeest migration in Africa and also supports globally important bird populations.

-Bounded by the Luambimba and Luanginga rivers, Liuwa is characterised by its spectacular flat landscape with wide open spaces.
+Bound by the Luambimba and Luanginga rivers, Liuwa is characterised by its spectacular flat landscape with wide-open spaces.
 Its seasonally flooded Zambezi floodplain is dotted with slightly elevated wooded islands.

-The park’s stable and growing wildebeest population of between 40,000 individuals migrate within the broader Liuwa system, moving between the numerous pans and following seasonal burns, most of which are anthropogenic in origin.
-They are joined by herds of zebra, tsessebe and lechwe, and predators such as wild dog, hyaena, cheetah and lion.
+The park’s stable and growing wildebeest population of around 30,000 individuals migrate within the broader Liuwa system, moving between the numerous pans and following seasonal burns, most of which are anthropogenic in origin.
+They are joined by herds of zebra, tsessebe and lechwe, and predators such as wild dog, hyaena, cheetah, and lion.

-Grassland species include Eastern clapper lark and pink billed lark, with both these subspecies considered to be endemic to Liuwa.
+Grassland species include Eastern clapper lark and pink billed lark, with both of these species endemic to Liuwa.

 Lady Liuwa was the park’s last remaining lioness when African Parks took over the management of the park in 2003.
 Her story was captured in an award-winning documentary, The Last Lioness, highlighting the demise of Liuwa’s once thriving lion population and documenting the introduction of two male lions.
 Unfortunately, she failed to produce any cubs, despite mating, so in mid-2011, African Parks made the decision to introduce two new young lionesses from Kafue National Park as part of a plan to create a breeding population of the species in Liuwa.
 While one of these lionesses was killed by a poacher, the other eventually went on to have three cubs – the first born in the park in over a decade.
 In 2017, African Parks successfully reintroduced an additional male lion to improve genetic diversity and two new cubs were confirmed (from the resident male).
 Sadly, Lady Liuwa passed away of natural causes in August 2017 but her legacy lives on in the healthy and growing pride of lions found in the park. .